oracle/nosql-python-sdk/docs/installation.rst

                 handle = NoSQLHandle(config)

 See examples and test code for specific details.
 Both of these use *parameters.py* files for configuration of required information.
-The examples can use either style of CredentialsProvider -- using a file or using a custom class.

 =================================
 Configure for the Cloud Simulator
 =================================

 The Oracle NoSQL Cloud Simulator is a useful way to use this SDK to connect to a local server that supports the same protocol.
 The Cloud Simulator requires Java 8 or higher.

 See `Download the Oracle NoSQL Cloud Simulator <https://docs.oracle.com/pls/ topic/lookup?ctx=en/cloud/paas/nosql-cloud&id=CSNSD-GUID-3E11C056-B144-4EEA-8224